SojebSikder/create-sojeb-express-ts-app/README.md

 export class AppModule {}
 ```

-Now to send basic email we can use this below example:
+Now to send a basic email we can do like this:

 ```typescript
   /**